 Find a love nest in a charming village on one of British Columbia’s most beautiful islands.
 These spacious and romantic chalets in Canada have full kitchens and fireplaces, and most have balconies.
 Wake up to birdsong, grab some coffee and a seat in the Adirondack chairs and watch the mist rise off the little freshwater lake.
 Later on, you might explore the nearby town of Ganges, hike up Mount Maxwell or simply relax and enjoy the views.

 This resort may be the most perfectly named, romantic getaway destination in Ontario, Canada.
 The five-star Couples Resort, run by the Sorensen family for many decades, sits on Galeairy Lake in Ontario’s Muskoka region and is exclusively for couples.
 There are several accommodation options, but the chalets are the love shacks.
 Think outdoor hot tubs, indoor jacuzzis, lakefront patios with chaise lounges, and marble bathrooms.
 Enjoy the on-site spa and food prepared by international chefs.

 The Lodge at Pine Cove

-“Ridgeback Lodge offers romantic getaways amidst the natural beauty of the Kingston Peninsula, conveniently located in the heart of Atlantic Canada.”
-Ridgeback Lodge is an adults-only destination, where you can choose between two glamping domes and a deluxe or standard log cabin.
-The lodge has no TV or internet, so it’s a place to visit in New Brunswick when you truly want to unplug.
-Instead, spend time soaking in the hot tub or walking the trails.
+Escape your constantly pinging devices at Ridgeback Lodge.
+There’s no TV, phone or wifi here, so it’s a place to visit in New Brunswick when you truly want to unplug.
+Set amid the natural beauty of the Kingston Peninsula, Ridgeback Lodge is an adults-only destination, where you can choose between two glamping domes and a deluxe or standard log Canadian chalet.
+Spend time soaking in the hot tub or walking the trails.